- Search The Registry

 Burning in South Central

-Like Los Angeles' Watts Riot of 1965, the 1992 rioting was sparked by an act of Black citizen police brutality.
+Like Los Angeles' Watts Riot of 1965, the 1992 rioting was sparked by Black citizen police brutality.
 On March 3, 1991, police officers in Los Angeles, California, stopped a car driven by a 34-year-old African American named Rodney King, who, they said, was speeding.
-According to the officers, King emerged from his automobile in an aggressive manner that suggested he might have been high on drugs.
-Before handcuffing King, the police delivered some 56 blows and kicks and a number of shocks from a stun gun to the fallen body of the suspect.
+According to the officers, King emerged from his automobile aggressively, suggesting he might have been high on drugs.
+Before handcuffing King, the police delivered 56 blows and kicks and several shocks from a stun gun to the fallen body of the suspect.

 President George Bush called in 4,500 United States Army troops to quell the rioting, which ended on Friday, May 1.
 In three days of turbulence, more than 50 people were killed, almost 400 injured, and about 17,000 arrested.
 The city incurred an estimated $1 billion worth of damage.
-Unlike race riots of the 1960s, the 1992 uprising resulted in considerable Black-on-Black violence as well as the looting of many Black-owned shops.
+Unlike the race riots of the 1960s, the 1992 uprising resulted in considerable Black-on-Black violence and looting of many Black-owned shops.

-Korean shopkeepers were also prime targets of the rioters' rage, as one minority community attacked another.
-Writing about the riot in a 1992 essay "Learning to Talk of Race," philosopher Cornel West suggested "what we witnessed in Los Angeles was the consequence of a lethal linkage of economic decline, cultural decay, and political lethargy in American life.
+Korean shopkeepers were prime targets of the rioters' rage, as one minority community attacked another.
+Writing about the riot in a 1992 essay, "Learning to Talk of Race," philosopher Cornel West suggested, "what we witnessed in Los Angeles was the consequence of a lethal linkage of economic decline, cultural decay, and political lethargy in American life.
 Race was the visible catalyst, not the underlying cause."

 The 1992 riot represented a rude awakening for many Americans, who had assumed that after two relatively quiet decades, the days of large-scale urban race riots were a thing of the past.